Barrier Methods of Birth Control

 Barrier methods include the diaphragm, cervical cap, cervical shield, male condom, and female condom and spermicidal foam, sponges, and film.
 Unlike other methods of birth control, barrier methods are used only when you have sexual intercourse.
 Be sure to read the instructions before using a barrier method.
 It is very important that you use a barrier method correctly every time you have sex.

-Male or female condoms are the only birth control methods that protect against sexually transmitted diseases (STDs), including infection with the human immunodeficiency virus (HIV).
-To help protect yourself and your partner from STD infection, be sure to use a condom every time you have sex.
+Male or female condoms are the only birth control methods that protect against sexually transmitted infections (STIs), including infection with the human immunodeficiency virus (HIV).
+To help protect yourself and your partner from STI infection, be sure to use a condom every time you have sex.

 What To Expect After Treatment